 It is now recommended that all pregnant women take 10 micrograms of Vitamin D per day throughout the pregnancy and whilst breastfeeding.
 You may be able to get this for free through your local authority- please ask your GP.

-About one third of pregnant women experience implantation bleeding, this occurs when the fertilized embryo implants itself into the wall of the uterus.
+About one third of pregnant women experience implantation bleeding, this occurs when the fertilised embryo implants itself into the wall of the uterus.
 This is normally about 7-10 days after ovulation and can be accompanied by period-pain style aches and pains – many women mistake these symptoms as a sign that their period is coming.
 The blood is likely to be pinkish or brown and is not normally heavy like a period.
 Unfortunately you may not get a positive pregnancy test whilst this bleeding is occurring, as it is just too soon to show up.

 If the pain becomes severe or the bleeding becomes heavy or is accompanied by a fever then you must seek medical advice as soon as you can.

 New and more sophisticated pregnancy tests can detect pregnancies much earlier than ever before, some even before you have missed a period.
 The advantage in this is obvious- in knowing you are pregnant sooner and making changes such as giving up smoking/drinking or being shot out of a cannon or beginning to take Folic Acid.
-However, the disadvantage is that by discovering she is pregnant much earlier, a woman can be more affected by a miscarriage that perhaps, previously, would have passed without note.
+However, the disadvantage is that by discovering you are pregnant much earlier, you may be more affected by a miscarriage that perhaps, previously, would have passed without note.
 If you had not known you were pregnant you might have put this early and “unknown” miscarriage down to a late or heavy period.
 These early tests have shown doctors that there are a larger number of early (before 14 weeks) miscarriages than was previously thought.
 The NHS states that 1 in 5 confirmed pregnancies ends in a miscarriage.
 For more details on this subject, please see our section on Miscarriages.